downeyd27/personal_website/README.md

-## README
+## Personal Website

-Personal Website to learn a little bit about myself and to show my growing web development skills and projects.
+This website is intended to display my on going web development work and to learn a little bit more about me.
 [My personal website] (dillondowney.herokuapp.com)

 ## Motivation

-This project is intended to act like a resume.
-This website will help showcase my web development potential along with being an easy access point for visiting projects and learning more about me personally.
+##Author
+Dill

 ## Project under MIT license